-The Chicago Metropolitan Agency for Planning (CMAP) was created in 2005 by state statute (70 ILCS 1707) and is the federally designated Metropolitan Planning Organization (MPO) for the seven counties of Cook, DuPage, Kane, Kendall, Lake, McHenry, and Will.
+The Chicago Metropolitan Agency for Planning (CMAP) was created in 2005 by state statute (70 ILCS 1707) and its Policy Committee is the federally designated Metropolitan Planning Organization (MPO) for the seven counties of Cook, DuPage, Kane, Kendall, Lake, McHenry, and Will.
 Its state and federal mandates require CMAP to conduct comprehensive regional planning, prioritize transportation investments, provide technical assistance for communities, and compile data resources that enhance decision making.

 CMAP developed and now guides implementation of the region's GO TO 2040 comprehensive plan, which was adopted unanimously in October 2010 by leaders from across the seven counties and updated in 2014.
-To address anticipated population growth of more than 2 million new residents, GO TO 2040 is an innovative, policybased plan that establishes coordinated strategies to help the region's 284 communities address transportation, economic development, open space, water, energy, housing, and other quality-of-life issues.
-In 2013, CMAP received the American Planning Association's first-ever National Planning Excellence Award for a Planning Agency.
+The agency and its partners are now developing ON TO 2050, which will build on GO TO 2040's vision.
+Like its predecessor, ON TO 2050 will be an innovative, policybased plan that establishes coordinated strategies to help the region's 284 communities address transportation, economic development, open space, water, energy, housing, and other quality-of-life issues.

-Implementation of GO TO 2040 remains the number one priority for CMAP.
+Implementation of GO TO 2040 and concurrent development of ON TO 2050 are the main priorities for CMAP.
 The agency provides extensive support to communities through its Local Technical Assistance (LTA) program.
 So far LTA has funded more than 150 projects in which counties, municipalities, and nongovernmental organizations are planning for increased livability, sustainability, and economic vitality.
 The program helps address significant demand in the region for updating local comprehensive plans, ordinances, and related planning activities.
-Though its three-year U.S. Department of Housing and Urban Development grant expired in December 2013, CMAP is continuing the LTA program with new funding from the U.S. Department of Housing and Urban Development and the Illinois Attorney General national foreclosure settlement fund, among other local sources.
+Though its three-year U.S. HUD grant expired in December 2013, CMAP is continuing the LTA program with new funding from the U.S. HUD and the Illinois Attorney General national foreclosure settlement fund, among other local sources.

-GO TO 2040 recommendations also guide the allocation of federal transportation dollars in northeastern Illinois through the following programs that CMAP administers:
+GO TO 2040 recommendations guide the allocation of federal transportation dollars in northeastern Illinois through the following programs that CMAP administers:

-- The Congestion Mitigation and Air Quality Improvement (CMAQ) program supports surface transportation improvements, which currently total \$274 million over five years (FY 2016-20). - The Transportation Improvement Program (TIP) accounts for all federally funded and otherwise regionally significant projects, totaling \$12.8 billion from FY 2014-19. - The local Surface Transportation Program (STP) supports a variety of transportation improvements.
-CMAP works with subregional Councils of Mayors to allocate these funds, which totaled \$123 million in fiscal year 2015. - The local Transportation Alternatives Program (TAP) supports non-motorized transportation in the region, recently approving \$28 million over three years (FY2015-17).
+- The Congestion Mitigation and Air Quality Improvement (CMAQ) program supports surface transportation improvements, with \$274 million programmed over five years (federal FY 2016-20) in the most recent call for projects. - The Transportation Improvement Program (TIP) accounts for all federally funded and otherwise regionally significant projects, totaling \$12 billion from federal FY 2016-19. - The local Surface Transportation Program (STP) works with subregional Councils of Mayors to allocate these funds, which totaled \$124 million in federal FY 2016. - The local Transportation Alternatives Program (TAP) supports non-motorized transportation in the region, with \$28 million approved in the most recent three-year cycle (federal FY 2015-17).

-CMAP conducts extensive, data-driven research and analysis related to policy objectives in GO TO 2040, including diverse economic factors such as workforce, innovation, and state and local tax policies.
-The agency's series of drill-down reports has examined the resurgence of advanced manufacturing and its intersection with the region's freight cluster.
-CMAP helps to coordinate efforts to build partnerships involving the institutions that provide education and training and the industries that need a reliable pool of highly skilled workers.
-CMAP's research has also shed light on the impacts of state and local tax policies.
+CMAP conducts extensive, data-driven research and analysis related to policy objectives contained in GO TO 2040, including diverse economic factors such as workforce, innovation, and state and local tax policies.
+CMAP helps to coordinate efforts to build partnerships involving the institutions that provide education and training and the industries that need a reliable pool of middle- and high-skilled workers.
+CMAP's research also has shed light on the impacts of state and local tax policies.